 When ready to use, beat the mixture up again (to get plenty of air into it) and put aside

-Using a 6 hole muffin tin or a 12 hole Yorkshire Pudding tin, place 1/4 tsp of lard into each hole and place in a preheated oven at 230°C until smoking hot
+Using a 6 hole muffin tin or a 12 hole Yorkshire Pudding tin, place small slither of lard into each hole and place in a preheated oven at 230°C until smoking hot

 Remove the tins quickly from the oven and pour the pudding batter into the tin and return to the oven as quickly as possible.
 The batter should sizzle when you do this

-Cook until the puddings are golden brown and have risen better than you have ever seen before, about 25 mins.
+Cook until the puddings are golden brown and have risen, for about 15-19 mins.
 Take care not to open the oven door at all once the puddings are in as this may cause the puddings to deflate.

 Serve with lashings of lovely gravy!